mr-fox-97/async-users/README.md

 # Async User Management System with python

-This repository contains a Docker Compose setup for an async user management system built with Python using Poetry for dependency management.
+This repository contains a package for asynchronous user managment and a docker-compose container for setting up it's infrastructure.

 ## Features